Silica marina (Sil-mar) = Sand vom Strand

 If a wave washed them into open water, the creatures could become food for small fish, mole crabs or other predators.

 Every creature manages to hold on in its own way.
 Animals called water bears, which have the puffed-up bodies and stubby limbs of a parade balloon animal, use tiny claws or suction cups.
+Worms called gastrotrichs have bodies covered with tiny tubes that secrete a cement.
+Other animals use spikes, which jam them into place, or toes that produce sticky glue.

 In many cases, the animals anchor themselves using sand grains.
 In their world, these grains are large objects, less likely than a tiny animal to be swept out to sea.
 The animals live either on